Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Discussions and Conclusion

-SKY acknowledges financial support from Ministry of Human Resource and Development, Government of India via Institute Fellowship at IISER Bhopal, during the course of this work.
-SKY would like to thank Ujjal Purkayastha for many fruitful discussions during the course of this work.
-We use the publicly available HEALPix~\cite{2005ApJ...622..759G} package available to perform spherical harmonic decomposition and for visualization purposes from~\url{http://healpix.sourceforge.net}.
-We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA).
-LAMBDA is a part of the High Energy Astrophysics Science Archive Center (HEASARC).
-HEASARC/ LAMBDA is supported by the Astrophysics Science Division at the NASA Goddard Space Flight Center.
+\acknowledgments SKY acknowledges financial support from Ministry of Human Resource and Development, Government of India via Institute Fellowship at IISER Bhopal, during the course of this work.
+The authors also thank the anonymous referee for her/his insightful comments which lead to useful improvement to the original article.
+We also thank \href{https://www.pstat.ucsb.edu/people/s-rao-jammalamadaka}{\nolinkurl{S.} {Rao} {Jammalamadaka}} for fruitful discussions on Rao's statistics.
+We use the publicly available HEALPix~(\cite{2005ApJ...622..759G}) package to perform spherical harmonic decomposition and for visualization purposes from~\url{http://healpix.sourceforge.net}.
+We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA) and Planck Legacy Archive (PLA).
+LAMBDA is a part of the High Energy Astrophysics Science Archive Center (HEASARC) and the Planck Legacy Archive (PLA) contains all public products originating from the Planck mission, an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.
 This research has made use of NASA's Astrophysics Data System.

 [2]{#2}\begingroup \endgroup